hyrise/hyrise/README.md

 nix-shell --pure
 ```

 This will drop you into a shell with all dependencies installed.
 You can now build Hyrise as usual.
-Please note that using the `--pure` flag is highly important as it avoids using dependencies from the local system.
+Please note that using the `--pure` flag is recommended as it avoids using dependencies from the local system.

 ## Setup using Docker
 If you want to create a Docker-based development environment using CLion, head over to our [dedicated tutorial](https://github.com/hyrise/hyrise/wiki/Use-Docker-with-CLion).